-After your primary series, you can get an extra (booster) dose for more protection if you are age 18 years or older and it has been 6 months or more since your last dose.
-It is especially important to get a booster dose if you are at a high risk of severe disease, for example, if you have certain health conditions (ask your healthcare provider for more information) or you are age 40 years or older.
+After your primary series, you should get an extra (booster) dose for more protection if you are age 18 years or older and it has been 5 months or more since your last dose.
+A booster dose will give you better protection against the Delta and Omicron variants.